MadLittleMods/FP-V-GA-Text/README.md

 Go simulate your own VHDL projects or even the ones you build with this text library.
 A faster better way to debug projects with VGA.

-Go to straight to the [tool](http://ericeastwood.com/lab/vga-simulator/).
+Go straight to the [tool](http://ericeastwood.com/lab/vga-simulator/).
 Or [read a bit about it and how to set it up](http://ericeastwood.com/blog/8/vga-simulator-getting-started).

 Supported Characters